TREES DON'T TRAVEL are a 5 piece band based in and around Aberfeldy and Dunkeld, in Highland Perthshire Scotland.

 Can only take blues for very short periods due to a bad experience when he was a child.
 Favourite bass player: Jah Wobble.
 Favourite drummer: James Smith!

 Introduced to Elvis at 8 and loved to sing ever since.

-First live performance ever did, 1979 Love Battery by The Buzzcocks: great song, very bad rendition.
+First live performance, 1979 Love Battery by The Buzzcocks: great song, very bad rendition.

 First gig "The Jam" Caird Hall Dundee.

-Coolest meetings I've ever had, David Byrne "Talking Heads".
+Coolest meetings ever had, David Byrne "Talking Heads".
 Beatrice Dalle "Betty Blue".

-Night job - time with pals in TDT good craic.
+Night job - time with pals in TDT, good craic, and a pint.

 Originally from Glasgow, has lived in London and Lincolnshire and Highland Perthshire for the past 8 years.
 Constantly appreciates the great community there.
 Music always been a deep influence.
 Anything from Robert Johnston to Sinatra, Hendrix to Joni Mitchell, Floyd to the Bonzos, Johnny Cash to Peter Green, Dylan to Pierre Bensusan with loads of others along the way.

 Began dreaming about guitars when was about 12 and haven't stopped since.
 Brain malfunctions on philosophy that can never have too many guitars or bicycles although tries unsuccessfully to maintain a one in one out approach.
 Can't imagine life without a dog - preferably two.

 Purchase Trees Don't Travel Albums - FREE SHIPPING